Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

 \subsection{Ground Plane Detection and Alignment}

-After generating the point cloud \map{}~$\pts{\mM}{m}{\,i}$, we want to perform a \bev{} projection of the point cloud.
-Such a projection is consistent across multiple revisits only if we can perform the projection \emph{on the same physical plane} in the environment.
-The \ground{} is one such plane, which can be identified and computed consistently for the \bev{} projection.
-Given a planar motion of our \lidar{} sensor and an extrinsic calibration, the \ground{} is parallel to the \xy{} in the reference frame of the \map{}.
-However, in scenarios with non-planar motion of the \lidar{}, the local \ground{} will have a misalignment with respect to the \xy{}, as illustrated in~\figref{fig:forest_local_map}.
-Therefore, we need to identify the \ground{} and align it with the \xy{} of the reference frame.
+After generating the point cloud \map{}~$\pts{\mM}{m}{}$, we perform a \bev{} projection.
+To ensure consistency across multiple revisits, we must project the point cloud \emph{onto a consistent physical plane} in the environment.
+The \ground{} provides a natural choice for this plane and enables the computation of a stable basis for the \bev{} projection.
+In our earlier work~\citep{gupta2024icra}, we assumed planar sensor motion so that the \ground{} remained parallel to the \xy{} of the \map{}'s reference frame.
+However, when the \lidar{} follows a non-planar trajectory, the local \ground{} tilts relative to the \xy{}, as shown in~\figref{fig:5}.
+To address this, we explicitly identify the \ground{} and align it with the \xy{} of the reference frame.

-The first step is identifying the ground within the \map{} to perform such an alignment.
-One way is to extract semantic information from point clouds using deep neural networks~\cite{xu2021iccv-rada,paigwar2020iros}.
-These networks, which require an offline training step on a GPU, add a significant computational overload.
-Methods like Patchwork~\cite{lim2021ral-patchwork} and Patchwork++~\cite{lee2022iros} can segment ground points in real-time on a CPU\@.
-Still, they require a lot of parameter tuning and cannot perform segmentation of \maps{}, thereby requiring ground segmentation for each \lidar{} scan.
-Furthermore, our pipeline requires only a single approximate \ground{} in the scene for ground alignment rather than perfect ground segmentation.

-We propose a ground points sampling strategy exploiting the fact that ground points are typically the lowest-lying points scanned by a \lidar{}\@.
-We discretize the \map{}~$\pts{\mM}{m}{\,i}$ along the local X and Y axis using a resolution of~$5.0$\,m per cell and retain only one point per cell with the lowest z-coordinate.
-We show an example of our sampling strategy in~\figref{fig:forest_local_map}.

-After sampling the ground points~\mbox{$\pts{\mG}{m}{\,i}$}, we formulate a least-squares problem to align these points with the local \xy{} of the reference frame as follows: